Generate a x.509 certificate

 Step 3: Verify the certificate creation

-After generating the x.509 certificate, verify that the file was created correctly by listing the contents of the directory:
+After generating the x.509 certificate, verify that the file was created correctly by using the --print-cert